topepo/sfd/README.md

 > your specific simulation environment.

-The available designs in this package are for experiments where the number of parameters ranges from two to ten of types `"Audze-Eglais"`, `"max_min_l1"`, or `"max_min_l2"`.
+The available designs in this package are for experiments where the number of parameters ranges from two to ten of types `"audze_eglais"`, `"max_min_l1"`, or `"max_min_l2"`.

 The package has a function to see if a design is available